Are you reading this at work?

 Mobile work or working alone are umbrella terms for those types of employment in which work-related tasks and duties take place where the worker cannot be seen or heard by a co-worker.

 If there’s injury, ill health or an emergency in the workplace, anyone working alone needs some kind of support and interaction, the kind that new high-tech systems and smartphone applications can deliver.

-Unlike most provinces in Canada, Ontario does not have specific regulations that address working alone (there is an overall employer duty to maintain a safe workplace); the other provinces and territories do at least have some regulations that require reasonable precautions be taken by employers to protect lone workers.
+Unlike most provinces in Canada, Ontario does not have specific regulations to address working alone (there is an overall employer duty to maintain a safe workplace); the other provinces and territories do at least have some regulations that require reasonable precautions be taken by employers to protect lone workers.

-Training, awareness and information are crucial components of that protection, but more and more, technological tools are also being used to reduce risks for lone workers.
+Training, awareness, and information are crucial components of that protection, but more and more, technological tools are also being used to reduce risks for lone workers.

 London, ON-based tech company Antris is one of the leading developers of lone worker protection tools, including integrated smartphone apps and cloud-based SaaS (software as a service) platforms.